tdpreece/mocha_setup/README.md

 ```

 I then installed Mocha and [Chai](http://chaijs.com/) an assertion library.
 Mocha
-doesn't come with assertion library.
+doesn't come with an assertion library.

 ```bash
 npm install --save-dev mocha